burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * The `buffer` can hold an X object.
 Size and alignment are fine.
 * Facilitates use of stack-based buffers (buffer is not on the heap)
 * Like [alloca](https://man7.org/linux/man-pages/man3/alloca.3.html) in POSIX, except standardized
-* Main limitation buffer size must be known during compilation.
+* Main limitation: the buffer size must be known during compilation.

 Documentation: [cpp reference aligned_storage](https://en.cppreference.com/w/cpp/types/aligned_storage).